learn-co-curriculum/dsc-nosql-databases-section-intro/README.md

 ## Introduction

 In this lesson, we'll learn about the topics and concepts that will be covered in this section.

+## Objectives
+You will be able to:
+* Give a brief summary of what is to be covered in this section
+* Understand and explain why the section will help you to become a data scientist

 ## Introducing NoSQL Databases